 Council members may work in committees to support diocesan staff and ministries, oversee the development of the Diocese’s operating fund budget, and advise the Bishop and the Diocesan staff on financial and other matters.
 The Council also encourages, supports, and provides resources for mission area leaders.

 Diocesan Council members serve three-year terms, meeting approximately eight times a year.
-Some are elected by Convention, others are elected by Mission Area Councils.
-Lay Council members must be confirmed adult communicants of the Episcopal Church in good standing.
+Some are elected by Convention; others are elected by Mission Area Councils.
+Lay Council members must be confirmed adult communicants of The Episcopal Church in good standing.
 Clerical Council members must be canonically resident in the Diocese of Ohio.
-Typically, an organizing meeting is held the first weekend of December (Friday-Saturday) *.
-Other meetings are usually held on the third Thursday of the months of January, February, March, May, June, September and October from 3:00 pm-6:00 pm.
-Meetings will occur either at Trinity Cathedral in Cleveland or Bellwether Farm in Wakeman.
+Typically, an organizing meeting is held the first weekend of December (Friday-Saturday).
+Other meetings are usually held on the third Thursday of the months of January, February, March, May, June, September, and October from 3:00 - 6:00 p.m.
+Meetings will occur either at Trinity Cathedral, Cleveland; Bellwether Farm in Wakeman; or via Zoom.

 Diocesan Convention Resolution R-2, all Diocesan elected office holders are required to participate in the diocese’s anti-racism training within one year of their assuming office.

 Diocesan Council members should be engaged and committed to developing the mission of the Diocese of Ohio.
 They have interpersonal and communication skills and possess a general working knowledge of basic financial matters and the structure of The Episcopal Church.
 Members should also be committed to fostering the welfare of all parishes and affiliated ministries in the Diocese